 We cannot prevent adversity, but adversity can make us more resilient.
 I’ve adapted the Seven C’s of resilience as described by Kenneth Ginsburg, M.D. in his book, A Parent’s Guide to Building Resilience in Children and Teens: Giving Your Child Roots and Wings (2011, American Academy of Pediatrics), for young people facing health challenges.
-Here are some ideas for building resilience in kids and teens, whether your own children, or those you are supporting:
+Here are some ideas for building resilience in kids and teens, whether your own children, or those you are supporting.
+Also, join us October 26, 2020 at 9am PDT for a special webinar on the topic of building resilience, with Kristi Pikiewicz, PhD.
+Registration is free at THIS LINK.

 Provide opportunities which lend a sense of control.
 Being sick can make a young person feel terribly out of control.
 Help a child or teen feel more in control by offering choices, letting him make decisions when appropriate, or help him realize that he can take an active role in his emotional health (Hint: Digging Deep can certainly help with that!)